-Stakeholder engagement events have allowed participants to consider the five local outcomes with a view to identify what future services should look like, to enable people in Falkirk to live full and positive lives within supportive communities.
+Stakeholder engagement events have allowed participants to consider the five local outcomes with a view to identify what future services should look like, to enable people in the Falkirk area to live full and positive lives within supportive communities.
 People said future services should be:

+Person-centred

-- Person-centred Good services are outcomes focused, centred round the needs of individuals.
-Individuals are able to make informed decision regarding their own care pathway and supported to self-manage, where possible.
-Single care plans should be 'owned' by the service user, their carers and family.
-Information about services is co-ordinated and communicated in an accessible way. - Enhancing Information sharing Information sharing is critical to good integrated care and is extend across all sectors.
-Information sharing includes single shared assessments and care plans, which are co-produced by services users and professionals, and can be used and updated across professional specialism.
+Good services are outcome focused, centred round the needs of individuals.
+Individuals are able to make informed decisions regarding their own care pathway and supported to self-manage, where possible.
+Single care plans should be 'owned' by the service user, their carer and family.
+Information about services is co-ordinated and communicated in an accessible way.

+Theme Desired Local Outcome Self-Management Individuals, their carers and families are enabled to manage their own health, care and well being.
+Autonomy and Decision Making Where formal supports are required, people are enabled to exercise as much control and choice as possible over what is provided.
+Safe Health and social care support systems are in place, to help keep people safe and live well for longer.
+Experience People have a fair and positive experience of health and social care.
+Community Based Supports Informal supports are in place, which are accessible and enable people, where possible, to live well for longer at home or in homely settings within their community.

+Enhancing Information sharing

+Information sharing is critical to good integrated care - and is extend across all sectors.
+Information sharing includes single shared assessments and care plans, which are co-produced by service users and professionals, and can be used and updated across professional specialism.
 This allows the co-ordination of care, so that the right care is provided at the right time by the most appropriate service.
-Infrastructure, particularly IT systems are in place to support this, and staff are able to access and use the system. - Focusing on Early Intervention Individuals are supported by responsive, proactive services, before reaching crisis.
-Education and information is accessible and readily available to individuals, their carers and families, which allows them to make informed choices and manage their own health and wellbeing. - Improving Access Individuals are able to access services quickly via a single point of contact.
+Infrastructure, particularly IT systems are in place to support this, and staff are able to access and use the system.

+Focusing on Early Intervention

+Individuals are supported by responsive, proactive services, before reaching crisis.
+Education and information is accessible and readily available to individuals, their carers and families, which allows them to make informed choices and manage their own health and wellbeing.

+Improving Access

+Individuals are able to access services quickly via a single point of contact.
 Transition between services is supported with a back office infrastructure that facilitates smooth transition via effective communication and information sharing.
-In addition, services are responsive and available consistently throughout the year, on a 24/7 basis, if appropriate. - Developing the Workforce A shared vision is held across all partners.
+In addition, services are responsive and available consistently throughout the year, on a 24/7 basis, if appropriate.

+Developing the Workforce

+A shared vision is held across all partners.
 The workforce across all sectors is highly skilled.
-Collaborative working across agencies and sectors is the norm and frontline staff are empowered to take decisions, which allows them to tailor response and care to suit the needs of the service user.
+Collaborative working across agencies and sectors is the norm and frontline staff are empowered to take decisions, which allows them to tailor responses and care to suit the needs of the service user.

-4.4 Falkirk's Priorities
+4.4 Falkirk area's Priorities